A purpose driven company stands for and acts on something bigger than its products and services.

 It starts with articulating a clear, authentic, and long-term purpose – something that is true today, and that guides the organization into the future.

-Stand-out companies like the ones the above set measurable goals to put their purpose statement into action.
+Stand-out companies like the ones above set measurable goals to put their purpose into action.
+They don’t just frame it and hang it on the wall — they build their decisions around it.